-What is hemp but yet another garden plant?
-It would be easy to pass hemp off as just another weed, but the truth is, it’s far from weed (and being a weed) and is one unique herb that has been utilized for multiple purposes for thousands of years with CBD being one of the more popular cannabinoids among recent decades.
+It would be easy to pass it off as just another weed, but the truth is, it’s far from weed (and being a weed) and is one unique herb that has been utilized for multiple purposes for thousands of years with CBD being one of the more popular cannabinoids among recent decades.

 It is environmentally friendly, can be used to make materials for construction or clothing, to support people’s well-being and clean up radioactive material.
 There isn’t much that hemp can’t do with it’s over 50,000 different modern uses.